Gun law in the United States

-In the United States, access to guns is controlled by law under a number of federal statutes.
-These laws regulate the manufacture, trade, possession, transfer, record keeping, transport, and destruction of firearms, ammunition, and firearms accessories.
-They are enforced by state agencies and the federal Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
-In addition to federal gun laws, all state governments and some local governments have their own laws that regulate firearms.
+In the United States, the right to keep and bear arms is modulated by a variety of state and federal statutes.
+These laws generally regulate the manufacture, trade, possession, transfer, record keeping, transport, and destruction of firearms, ammunition, and firearms accessories.
+They are enforced by state, local and the federal agencies which include the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).